Einstein Lie groups, geodesic orbit manifolds and regular Lie subgroups: Weakly regular subgroups

-We close this section by presenting another important category of weakly regular subgroups.
-Recall that a connected and effective homogeneous space $G/K$ is called \emph{isotropy irreducible} if $K$ is compact and the tangent space $\fr{m}$ is irreducible under the isotropy representation $K\rightarrow \op{Gl}(\fr{m})$.
-An isotropy irreducible space $G/K$ is called \emph{strongly isotropy irreducible} if the connected component $K_0$ of $K$ also acts irreducibly on $\fr{m}$.
+We proceed to discuss another important category of weakly regular subgroups.
+Recall that a connected and effective homogeneous space $G/K$ is called \emph{isotropy irreducible} if $K$ is compact and the tangent space $\fr{p}=T_o(G/K)$ is irreducible under the isotropy representation $K\rightarrow \op{Gl}(\fr{p})$.
+An isotropy irreducible space $G/K$ is called \emph{strongly isotropy irreducible} if the identity component $K^0$ of $K$ also acts irreducibly on $\fr{p}$.
 Up to homothety, any isotropy irreducible space admits a single $G$-invariant metric which is $G$-normal and hence geodesic orbit.
 Isotropy irreducible spaces have been studied, among other works, in \cite{WaZi} and \cite{Wo}.

 \begin{prop} Let $G$ be a compact simple Lie group and let $K$ be a closed subgroup of $G$ such that $G/K$ is a strongly isotropy irreducible space.
 Then $K$ is a weakly regular subgroup of $G$ and the Lie algebra $\fr{k}$ of $K$ is self-normalizing in the Lie algebra $\fr{g}$ of $G$.\end{prop}